-New service delivery models – an Open Data Institute (ODI) project – aims to increase the understanding of data-enabled service delivery models in local government, and to improve services encourage publishing more open data to improve public services.
+New service delivery models – an ODI project – aims to increase understanding of data-enabled service delivery models in local government, and to encourage more open data to be published to improve public services.

 The project is part of the ODI’s £6M three-year innovation programme, which has an overall aim to build data infrastructure, improve data literacy, stimulate data innovation and build trust in the use of data.

 As part of the project, we awarded funding to four forward-thinking local government organisations to develop open data projects which explore how data could be used to improve public services – making them more efficient, innovative and citizen-focused.